SimonPowellGDM/geek-dating-mentoring-blog/Overcoming Awkward Silences.md

 ### 3. Shift the Focus to the Other Person
 - When you’re unsure of what to say next, the best topic is always something about the other person.
 People generally love talking about themselves.
 - Ask questions like:
-  *“What’s been exciting you lately in your work?”* or
+  *“What will you do 1 year from now?”* or
-  *“What got you interested in your field in the first place?”*
+  *“What got you interested in your favorite hobby?”*
   These are both open-ended and give the other person room to share, keeping the conversation going naturally.

 ### 4. Practice in Familiar Settings